zeoriginaldark/reactjs/README.md

 # React JS collection
 React JS projects

 Each project is present in its separate folder.
-ReadME of each project is present within.
+README of each project is present within.